2007 Inverclyde Council election: Ward results

-Changes since 2007 election
+Aftermath

-† On 27 November 2008 Inverclyde North Cllr Charles McCallum resigned from the Labour Party and now sits as an Independent.
+On 27 November 2008 Inverclyde North Cllr Charles McCallum resigned from the Labour Party and sat as an Independent for the remainder of the term.

-† In February 2011, Argyll News reported that Inverclyde West Councillor George White was a former Liberal Democrat who had recently joined the Liberal Party.
+In February 2011, Argyll News reported that Inverclyde West Councillor George White was a former Liberal Democrat who had recently joined the Liberal Party.

-By-elections since 2007 election

-A by-election was held following the death of Councillor Ken Ferguson MSP of the Scottish National Party on 26 April 2009.
+A by-election was held following the death of Cllr Ken Ferguson of the Scottish National Party on 26 April 2009.
 The seat was held by the SNP's Innes Nelson on 18 June 2009.